2021 NBA Finals: Sponsorship

 As part of a multiyear partnership since 2018, the internet television service YouTube TV was the presenting sponsor of the NBA Finals.
 YouTube TV introduced a new multi-platform ad campaign during the series featuring a grandmother using the service to watch NBA games on-demand.

 Media coverage

-The Finals were televised in the United States by ABC for the 19th consecutive year, and broadcast through ESPN Radio nationally.
+The Finals were televised in the United States by ABC (which included local affiliates KNXV-TV in Phoenix and WISN-TV in Milwaukee) for the 19th consecutive year, and broadcast through ESPN Radio nationally.
 Each of the games' intro videos were directed by Spike Lee.

-As with the previous years, the series was called by Mike Breen on play-by-play with Jeff Van Gundy and Mark Jackson as analysts.
+As with the previous years, the series was called by Mike Breen on play-by-play with Mark Jackson and Jeff Van Gundy as analysts.
 Rachel Nichols was originally to be the sideline reporter, but Malika Andrews took over due to a leaked audio of Nichols saying racist comments against Maria Taylor.